Skip to content

 Content Types

-Not all Content Types in your Drupal site need be Islandora Resource Nodes.
-Making a Content Type a Resource Node will associate Islandora specific behaviours (such as syncing to Fedora or causing derivatives to be generated) with it.
+Not all content types in your Drupal site need be Islandora Resource Nodes.
+Making a content type a Resource Node will associate Islandora specific behaviours (such as syncing to Fedora or causing derivatives to be generated) with it.
 The decision to make a content an Islandora resource node is left to the discretion of the site manager.
 In Islandora, a "resource node" is usually considered a descriptive record for "a thing", and is conceptually similar to an "Islandora Object" in 7.x, i.e. a "Fedora Object" in Fedora 3.x and below.
-Read more on configuring a Content Type to be treated as a Resource Node.
+Read more on configuring a content type to be treated as a Resource Node.

 Fields

-The administrator will define the fields that are associated with a specific Content Type.
-The same fields can be applied to different Content Type, but the field display and editing configurations are unique to each Content Type.
+The administrator will define the fields that are associated with a specific content type .
+The same fields can be applied to different content type , but the field display and editing configurations are unique to each content type.
 The names and definitions of these fields are specific to Drupal and do not have to correspond to an outside metadata schema.
 You will give each field a Label, Machine Name, and a specific Field Type, like Text, Integer, EDTF, or Entity Reference (see below).
 Specific to the Field Type you will then define the maximum length of the field, the number of values it can contain, and what taxonomies it might link to.

 Fields can be added under Administration >> Structure >> Content types >> Your Content Type's Name >> Manage fields (/admin/structure/types/your_type/fields).
 This tab will list all Fields, their Label, Machine Name, Field Type, and give you the option to make what edits to the definition of that field that you can.

 Certain decisions must be made when fields are created, and before any content is added, because they can not be changed later.
 Field Type can not be changed, so you wouldn't be able to change a text field to a taxonomy field after creation.
 The field's machine name also can't be changed.
 The number of values allowed in a field or its maximum length or type of item to reference (in the case of Entity reference fields) can not be changed after content has been added.
-You can, however, always add new fields to a Content Type, even after content has been added.
+You can, however, always add new fields to a content type, even after content has been added.

 7.x Migration Note: What About My MODS XML?

 Even when using the Islandora Starter Site, there is no "official" metadata schema in Islandora.
 Where Islandora 7.x used MODS, and took advantage of its hierarchical/extensible structure, Drupal Fields are a flat structure working with distinct, individual elements.
 You can base your fields on those in MODS, or any other schema, but that structure is up to you.
 The Metadata Interest Group has developed a sample MODS-Drupal-RDF mapping, which provides a structure upon which you can build your Drupal fields.
-It is used by the Repository Item Content Type in the Islandora Starter Site.
+It is used by the Repository Item content type in the Islandora Starter Site.

-Once a node is created, its Content Type cannot be changed.
-Just as you are unable to change many aspects of a Field once it has been created, once a node has been created it is now permanently of that Content Type and the fields associated with it.
+Once a node is created, its content type cannot be changed.
+Just as you are unable to change many aspects of a Field once it has been created, once a node has been created it is now permanently of that content type and the fields associated with it.
 At that point your only option would be to create a new node of the intended content type, map the field values (programmatically or by copy-paste), and update any media or children that refer to the old node to refer to the new one.

-Screenshot of the "Manage fields" page for the "Repository Item" Content Type from Islandora Starter Site.
+Screenshot of the "Manage fields" page for the "Repository Item" content type from Islandora Starter Site.

 Titles Aren't Conventionally-Configurable Fields

-The field title is built-in to each Content Type by default, and can be referenced in views, templates, and indexing like other fields, but it cannot be configured like other fields.
+The field title is built-in to each content type by default, and can be referenced in views, templates, and indexing like other fields, but it cannot be configured like other fields.
 The only aspect you can change about title is its label.
 It has a built-in maximum length of 255 characters which cannot be changed.
 If your content requires longer titles we recommend you create a separate "long_title" field to store the full title and reserve the default title field for a display title.
 There is a contributed module called Node Title Length, which allows an administrator to configure the length of the title field in the core node table.
 However, this only works on nodes (not media or other entities) and involves meddling in a core Drupal database schema, which makes some people uneasy.

 Content Entry Form/Manage Form Display

-After creating the Fields for a Content Type you'll be able to manage the form used by content creators to create Nodes of that Content Type.
+After creating the Fields for a content type you'll be able to manage the form used by content creators to create Nodes of that content type.
 On the Manage form display tab you'll be able to edit this form by arranging the order of the fields, choose what Widget will define the entry options for a field, and then set certain settings for that Widget.
 Fields are arranged by dragging the cross to the left of the Label.
-They can also be removed from the form, but not the Content Type, by dragging them to the bottom of the list under the Disabled heading.
+They can also be removed from the form, but not the content type, by dragging them to the bottom of the list under the Disabled heading.
 Widgets are defined by Field Type, so an Entity reference field could use auto complete, a select list, or even checkboxes, and are chosen from a drop-down list.
 The widget settings are accessed through the gear on the far right of a row and may allow you to set the size of an entry field, whether the field Label is displayed, or if you use placeholder text.

 Content Display/Manage Display